Faithful-Resource-Pack/Docs/pages/manuals/add-on-rules.md

 1. **Your pack must be based on the latest Faithful textures at the time of publishing.** You can check the [web app](https://webapp.faithfulpack.net/gallery/java/default/latest/all) for the latest contributed textures.
 2. **All images must accurately represent your add-on in its current state.** Don’t use any packs other than Faithful with your add-on applied while taking screenshots!
-3. **If at all applicable, all textures in your add-on must at least partially adhere to the texturing guidelines.** This only applies to certain packs that have guidelines.
+3. **If at all applicable, all textures in your add-on must at least partially adhere to the texturing guidelines.** This only applies to packs with guidelines.
 4. **The title of your add-on must comply with these rules:**
     <ol class="roman">
     <li><b>It must be descriptive enough to give anybody a basic idea of what your pack does.</b></li>